 - account accounting category used to describe the type of financial transaction. - accrual basis also referred to as "full accrual" basis.
-Revenues and expenditures are recognized in the period earned or incurred regardless of whether cash is received or disbursed in that period. - actual actual level of expenditures. - adopted budget approved annual budget establishing the legal authority to spend in specific accounts. - Agency Fund funds held by a governmental agency or program on behalf of another. - appropriation authorization by the Authority to make expenditures and to incur obligations for a specific purpose.
-An appropriation is usually limited in amount and to the time when it may be expended. - oudit systematic collection of sufficient and competent evidential matter needed to attest to the fairness of management's assertions in the financial statements, or to evaluate whether management has efficiently and effectively carried out its responsibilities.
+Revenues and expenditures are recognized in the period earned or incurred regardless of whether cash is received or disbursed in that period. - actual actual level of expenditures. - adopted budget approved annual budget establishing the legal authority to spend in specific accounts. - appropriation authorization by the Authority to make expenditures and to incur obligations for a specific purpose.
+An appropriation is usually limited in amount and to the time when it may be expended. - audit systematic collection of sufficient and competent evidential matter needed to attest to the fairness of management's assertions in the financial statements, or to evaluate whether management has efficiently and effectively carried out its responsibilities.